 - Understanding of the website goals

-- Proposed improvements – description of the change; and two scores of the ease of making the change (whether to the client or to Websites Ahoy!) in terms of difficulty and time required, and the impact of making the change
+- Proposed improvements – description of the change; a score of the ease of making the change (whether to the client or to Websites Ahoy!) in terms of difficulty and time required; and a score of the impact of making the change

 The eventual improvements to the site included:

 - Refresh of the website styling to make it simple, crisp, and professional